This is in the way of a gift to one of my fellow travelers, the LiveJournalist known as Swythyv. It spun off from a 4-way e-mail discussion.

 Which makes the fact that the book Hermione was left in his will is printed in “runes” very curious.
 We know that Rowling is absolute pants at anything to do with history, but runes are more Germanic or Scandinavian than they are British.
 (Unless she said runes, and meant ogham, which I am pretty sure are either Pictish or Celtic.)
 Which suggests to me that that may be an original copy or at least one that was transcribed rather than printed — which would put it pre-15th century at least — rather than the version that most wizards over the last couple of hundred years are familiar with.

-Although it is also a valid point, and a perfectly viable alternative reading, that much of the specific “wizarding” culture to which we have been introduced is obviously a Post-Seclusion retrofit, and that printing books in runes might be akin to the archaic adoption of robes as everyday dress.
+Although it is also a valid point, and a perfectly viable alternative reading, that much of the specific “wizarding” culture to which we have been introduced is a Post-Seclusion retrofit, and that printing books in runes might be akin to the archaic adoption of robes as everyday dress.
 The robes appear to have been widely accepted.
 But the adoption of runes does not appear to have stuck.

 But the very fact that Ron is familiar with Beedle argues against its ever being out of print, any more than Mother Goose has been (one now realizes where the twins probably heard about making unbreakable vows, even though Rowling’s version of Beedle probably won’t go there) even though the later editions have been published in English, rather than “Beedle’s” runes.

-Which would place Beedle as either a wizarding folklorist collecting traditional tales around the turn of the 18th century, or the eponymous author of the tales collected by an unnamed wizard who published the original anthology.
+Which would identify Beedle as either a wizarding folklorist collecting traditional tales around the turn of the 18th century, or the eponymous author of the tales collected by an unnamed wizard who published the original anthology.
 But household tales tend to morph over the centuries in the telling.
 The version Ron knows has clearly shifted slightly from the one Hermione was given.

-If Rowling really does mean runes, and the runes are original, the stories could date from Saxon times, i.e., around the time that Hogwarts was founded.
+However, if Rowling really does mean runes, and the runes are original, the stories could date from Saxon times, i.e., around the time that Hogwarts was founded.
 The Peverills (or a descendant) and a Slytherin descendant eventually married, but it may have taken centuries before they did so.
 Swythyv has pointed out that it was around the 12th–13th century that most of the transition of scrolls, to codexes, to books was made.
 By then both families might have changed names.

 I have to admit that the Peverill grave at Godric’s Hollow sounds a lot more recent than the 10th century, even if the Church may be a rebuilt one on the site of one that was much older, and the churchyard older yet.
 The 13th century does at least sound marginally possible.